microsoft/openvmm/Guide/src/reference/openvmm/management.md

     devices are exposed to the Guest, such as a virtual NIC, Storage, vTPM, etc..
 - **Interactive console**: Used to interact with a VM at runtime
-  - This interfaces allows users to perform core VM operations such as stop, restart, save, restore, pause, resume, etc.. as well as things like storage hot-add, VTL2 servicing, running Inspect queries, etc..
+  - This interface allows users to perform core VM operations such as stop, restart, save, restore, pause, resume, etc.. as well as things like storage hot-add, VTL2 servicing, running Inspect queries, etc..
 - **gRPC / ttrpc**: A _very_ WIP set of APIs for configuring and interacting